SusheelThapa/command/command/c/chown.md

 You can also check the owner ship of any folder.
-Suppose you are in folder which contains test_folder which you can check by using ls command then type below command to see owner ship of your `test_foler`.
+Suppose you are in folder which contains test_folder which you can check by using ls command then type below command to see owner ship of your `test_folder`.

 Examples:
 ```shell